ChrisMM/tikibase/README.md

 rich text that can put it all together in a very human-friendly way and provide many forms of additional information easily and seamlessly.

+There will always be excellent Markdown editors, even in a few decades.

+### Best Practices

+- avoid deep hierarchies.
+Taxonomies are highly debatable, even amongst yourself.

 ### Limitations

 - it would be nice to reference other files via **#shortname** rather than